ninewise/alarm/README.md

 Just run `alarm-cli.sh`, and the rest should be self-explanatory.

-## Known bugs

-As the daemon and the cli use the same files, they might clash.
-For now, try to run the cli while the daemon is sleeping.

 ## Possible features

 I've already implemented listing future events with a `-l` option.
 This list